krisfreedain/krisfreedain/README.md

 <!--
 **krisfreedain/krisfreedain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- A little bit about me on my [profile page](https://krisfreedain.github.io/)

 Here are some ideas to get you started: